machinat/sociably/website/docs/rendering-messages.md

 ---

 The expression in JSX will be rendered into the messages to be sent.
-Once you describe the JSX view, Machinat would handle all the works behind.
+Once you describe the JSX view, Sociably would handle all the works behind.

 Typically there are two ways to render the messages: `reply` and `bot.render`.